nus-cs2103-AY1718S1/addressbook-level4/collated/main/eldonng.md

  */
 public class GroupName {
     public static final String MESSAGE_NAME_CONSTRAINTS =
-            "Person names should only contain alphanumeric characters and spaces, and it should not be blank";
+            "Group names should only contain alphanumeric characters and spaces, and it should not be blank";

     /*
      * The first character of the address must not be a whitespace,